microsoft/ai-developer/Labs/ai-develeper-combine.md

 ### Python:

 1. Navigate to `Python>src>plugins` directory and create a new file named **ImageGenerationPlugin.py (1)**.

       ![](./media/image_113.png)

-1. Add the following code to the file:
+2. Add the following code to the file and Save the file:

      ```
         import os
         import json
         from typing import Annotated
         from semantic_kernel.functions import kernel_function, KernelFunction
         from semantic_kernel.kernel import Kernel
         import httpx
         from PIL import Image

         class ImageGenerationPlugin:
             """Plugin for generating images using DALL-E."""

         def __init__(self):
             """Initialize the ImageGenerationPlugin."""